This product is no longer available for sale.

-An arranged overdraft can give you access to extra funds in your current account when you run out of money unexpectedly.
-It is a set amount that we agree with you after you have successfully applied.
+An arranged overdraft gives you access to extra funds in your current account when you run out of money unexpectedly.

 For example, if you have €30 in your current account and you have an overdraft limit of €100, you could then make a payment of up to €130.